-The term ‘rotation’ is defined as the movement of an object, in a circular manner, about the certain point, i.e. turn around, its own axis.
+The term ‘rotation’ is defined as the movement of an object, in a circular manner, about a certain point, i.e. turn around, its own axis.
 There exist an imaginary line known as the rotational axis around which a three-dimensional object rotates.

 In the rotation, every point makes a circle around the central point.
-So, there is an equal distance from the centre to any point of the shape.
+So, there is an equal distance from the center to any point of the shape.
 It is expressed in terms of degrees, wherein when the rotation is performed clockwise, the degrees is negative, while an anticlockwise rotation, will result in positive degrees.

 The most popular example of rotation is the earth’s rotation, which takes approximately 24 hours to complete it, causing day and night.